 Putting the meatball into the soup potStirring meatballs in soup

 Simmer the albondigas soup on low heat for 30 minutes after adding the meatballs.
-When done, the fully cooked meatballs will have floated to the top of the soup.
+Do not put a lid on the saucepan.

 Simmering albondigas soup